General Terms and Conditions for Consumer Services

 BY SIGNING AN OOREDOO APPLICATION FORM FOR SERVICE, OR BY ACTIVATING OR USING OUR SERVICE, YOU AGREE TO BE BOUND BY THESE TERMS AND CONDITIONS (“GENERAL TERMS AND CONDITIONS”).
 PLEASE READ THESE GENERAL TERMS AND CONDITIONS CAREFULLY.
 THEY AFFECT YOUR LEGAL RIGHTS.

-These General Terms and Conditions and our Service Tariffs and Application Form constitute the terms of your agreement with Ooredoo for any telecommunications service that we provide you (“Services”), as well as any related software, content, or equipment.
+These General Terms and Conditions and our Service Tariffs and Application Form constitute the terms of your Agreement with Ooredoo for any telecommunications service that we provide you (“Service”), as well as any related software, content, or equipment.
 These General Terms and Conditions supersede all earlier versions and any contract into which you may have entered with Ooredoo.
 The General Terms and Conditions, your Application Form and the applicable Service Tariff together are referred to as the (“Agreement”).
 To the extent that these General Terms and Conditions conﬂict with the applicable Service Tariff, the terms of the applicable Service Tariff shall prevail.

 2. CHANGES TO THE AGREEMENT OR CHARGES: